tomstreeter/crankykit/README.md

     ```Header set Cache-Control "no cache, private"```

     to minimize the impact of Siteground's dynamic caching on Kirby license validation.
+5. The Kirby system files are included as a Git submodule so updating version is more automated.
+If you just clone this repository you will __not__ automatically download Kirby (the directory will be there, but it will be empty).
+Navigate into the Kirby directory and issue the command

+    ```git submodule init```,

+    then

+    ```git submodule update```.

+    Any time you need to update the system files, just run the second command (```git submodule update```) again.
+The Kirby documentation encourages you to delete ```/public_html/media``` any time the Kirby version changes.
+It will be regenerated as needed.

 6. `index.html` is also located in `public_html` and is pictured below.
 Out of the box, Kirby assumes a flat directory structure.

     <img width="688" alt="screenshot of index.php" src="https://user-images.githubusercontent.com/284185/165156578-c05be891-641d-44b5-92ba-22588e260044.png">